Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Introduction

 \section{Introduction}

-The human brain undergoes profound, heterogeneous changes across the lifespan, with trajectories shaped by sociodemographic factors, life experiences, and diseases such as Alzheimer’s disease (AD).
+The human brain undergoes profound, heterogeneous changes across the lifespan, with trajectories shaped by sociodemographic factors, life experiences, and diseases such as Alzheimer's disease (AD).
 The ability to model and predict individual-level structural brain changes is crucial for understanding how development and aging are influenced by external factors, and for enabling early diagnosis, treatment planning, and monitoring disease progression \cite{puglisi2024enhancing,young2024data}.
 While traditional statistical approaches \cite{oxtoby2017imaging,young2018uncovering} provide population-level insights, they fail to capture the complex spatiotemporal patterns characterizing individual disease trajectories.
 To address this, deep generative models have emerged as a powerful paradigm to simulate future brain MRIs from past observations.
-Early approaches based on Generative Adversarial Networks (GANs) \cite{ravi2022degenerative,xia2021learning} and Variational Autoencoders (VAEs) \cite{he2024individualized} often suffer from training instability or over-smoothing.
+Early approaches based on Generative Adversarial Networks (GANs) \cite{ravi2022degenerative,xia2021learning} and autoencoder (AE) models \cite{he2024individualized} often suffer from training instability or over-smoothing.
 More recently, diffusion models \cite{yoon2023sadm,litrico2024tadm,puglisi2024enhancing} have established a new standard, offering superior stability and high-quality generation.

 Among recent developments, Brain Latent Progression (BrLP) \cite{puglisi2024enhancing} represents the current state-of-the-art for brain MRI progression modeling.
-BrLP combines latent diffusion models with a ControlNet module and an auxiliary disease progression module, achieving impressive performance across multiple datasets.
+BrLP combines latent diffusion models (LDMs) with a ControlNet module and an auxiliary disease progression module, achieving impressive performance across multiple datasets.
 However, BrLP's success comes at the cost of architectural complexity, requiring a three-stage training pipeline, in which the ControlNet module must learn to condition the diffusion process on baseline images through cross-attention mechanisms.
 The auxiliary disease progression module relies on having volume trajectories of five \textit{a-priori} selected brain regions specific to AD.
 This design increases computational overhead, restricts its applicability to one disease, and overlooks changes in other important brain regions.